Quetzal-framework/quetzal-CRUMBS/README.md

 `python3 -m crumbs.circle_mask input.tif -o masked_output.tif`

 --------------------------------------------------------------------------------
-### :globe_with_meridians: :world_map: Sampling spatial grid parameters
+### :globe_with_meridians: Sampling spatial grid parameters

-:world_map:
+> :bulb: In spatial dynamic models, resolution of the landscape is an issue (see e.g. [Bocedi et al. 2012](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/j.2041-210X.2012.00235.x)).
+* If the resolution is too low, biological processes may be misrepresented and important biases may plague the results.
+* If the resolution is too high, computational costs make ABC methodology impossible.
+* The same goes with the grid orientation, that is arbitrary but is a necessary model parameter.
+>
-In spatial dynamic models, resolution of the landscape is an issue (see e.g. [Bocedi et al. 2012](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/j.2041-210X.2012.00235.x)).
-If the resolution is too low, biological processes may be misrepresented and important biases may plague the results.
-If the resolution is too high, computational costs make ABC methodology impossible.
-The same goes with the grid orientation, that is arbitrary but is a necessary model parameter.
-Choices have to be made and their impact on inference should be carefully assessed: one way to do so is to include the spatial resolution and grid orientation as parameters to be estimated (see e.g., [Baird and Santos 2010](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1755-0998.2010.02865.x?casa_token=LDz1BGeg5lgAAAAA:_cCFdutvABU0kUsKxQApztP_tU9Yulej32wRRM8vb8Q3pQxlysu7LITGpxlweX81QKhm0tfaiyzWBAE), [Estoup et al. 2010](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1755-0998.2010.02882.x?casa_token=R0ybkgcrDIAAAAAA:Et4XddaPhgFee8XEAJP_QS1G1O-Ocxw6dVZeAEra7ye91rLcxZ0QqZrr67smVkhns4TsTnf9134DDVs)).
+> Choices have to be made and their impact on inference should be carefully assessed: one way to do so is to include the spatial resolution and grid orientation as parameters to be sampled and estimated by ABC inference (see e.g., [Baird and Santos 2010](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1755-0998.2010.02865.x?casa_token=LDz1BGeg5lgAAAAA:_cCFdutvABU0kUsKxQApztP_tU9Yulej32wRRM8vb8Q3pQxlysu7LITGpxlweX81QKhm0tfaiyzWBAE), [Estoup et al. 2010](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1755-0998.2010.02882.x?casa_token=R0ybkgcrDIAAAAAA:Et4XddaPhgFee8XEAJP_QS1G1O-Ocxw6dVZeAEra7ye91rLcxZ0QqZrr67smVkhns4TsTnf9134DDVs)).